center-for-threat-informed-defense/sensor-mappings-to-attack/docs/levels/mapping_cloudtrail.rst

     - User Account
     - User Account Modification

-  * - UpdateSSHPublicKey
+  * - UpdateUser
-    - Sets the status of an IAM user's SSH public key to active or inactive.
-SSH public keys that are inactive cannot be used for authentication.
-This operation can be used to disable a user's SSH public key as part of a key rotation work flow.
+    - Updates the name and/or the path of the specified IAM user.
     - User Account
     - User Account Modification

-  * - UpdateUser
+  * - UploadSSHPublicKey
-    - Updates the name and/or the path of the specified IAM user.
+    - Uploads an SSH public key and associates it with the specified IAM user.
     - User Account
     - User Account Modification